marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 - Move card between lists
     1. To move a card between lists you have to make two requests.
 One to remove the card from the actual list, and one to add it to the newly specified list.
-- Move a card inside the list.
+- Move a card inside the list